(EXPANDED FROM 3/15/2024)

 By that point production of Packard’s “senior” models had fallen to under 6,000 units per year.
 On the graph below you can barely see the output of top-end Twelve models because only 1,300 were produced in 1937.

-Where Kalal (2020) steers closer to conventional wisdom is in arguing that after the war ended, Packard focused on maximizing volume with lower-priced cars “even though Packard could have sold as many expensive cars as it could produce and, had it done so, would have realized higher profits per car.”
+Where Kalal (2020) has steered closer to conventional wisdom has been in arguing that after the war ended, Packard focused on maximizing volume with lower-priced cars even though it “could have sold as many expensive cars as it could produce and, had it done so, would have realized higher profits per car.”
 This is similar to Richard M. Langworth’s take.
 He argued that “Packard could have reverted to type, rebuilding its reputation as a luxury automaker” (2021, p.
 55).

 That idea sounds good in the abstract, but I have yet to see anyone articulate how that would have been a sustainable strategy for such a small automaker in the postwar period.
-The closest that Langworth gets to explaining how is to point to Nance’s goal of making Packard the luxury brand of a larger automaker.
+The closest that Langworth got to explaining how was to point to Nance’s goal of making Packard the luxury brand of a larger automaker.

-Kalal is squishier on this point, but he notes that Nance’s attempt to move Packard back into the luxury-car field was made more challenging because the automaker would still be dependent on premium-priced cars to achieve adequate volume.
+Kalal has been squishier on this point, but he rightly noted that Nance’s attempt to move Packard back into the luxury-car field was made more challenging because the automaker would still be dependent on premium-priced cars to achieve adequate volume.
+In addition, he acknowledged that dealers “understandably” didn’t want the lower-priced Clipper models to lose the Packard name (2023c).

 Kalal doesn’t address one of Nance’s biggest mistakes

-All in all, Kalal makes a useful contribution to Packard history by shining a light on management’s questionable decisions about its capital spending.
-He also does a good job of sketching how the auto industry — and American society — were changing before and after the war.
-His criticisms of Packard’s early postwar decisions strike me as reasonable but I think that he goes too easy on Nance.
+All in all, Kalal has made a useful contribution to Packard history by shining a light on management’s questionable decisions about its capital spending.
+He has also done a good job of sketching how the auto industry — and American society — were changing before and after the war.
+His criticisms of Packard’s early postwar decisions strike me as reasonable, but I think that he goes too easy on Nance.

 I would go as far as to suggest that if Nance could have magically gone back in time and changed one decision, he should have kept the final assembly of Packards at the existing East Grand Boulevard plant.
 That could have helped to keep Packard’s financial situation from spiraling out of control in 1956.

 Here we have an example of why it mattered that Nance didn’t have prior background in the auto industry.
-Kalal is quite harsh in his criticism of Nance predecessor George Christopher, but I doubt he would have made the same mistake because of his manufacturing expertise.
+Kalal has been quite harsh in his criticism of Nance predecessor George Christopher, but I doubt he would have made the same mistake because of his manufacturing expertise.

 My punchline: Packard’s decline is a more nuanced story than Kalal would apparently like for us to believe.